 Alternatively, you may completely turn this element off over the cooler months, only switching it back on again once the weather warms and you plan to run your stove far less.
 We’ve had customers install a Homewood, connect their water jacket, switch off their electric element, and never switch it on again.
 But nice knowing it’s there if needed.

-That’s it – there is nothing more complicated to know than that.
+That’s it – there is nothing more complicated to know than that (well, unless it’s solar-generated electricity, see below!).

 Gas-Boosted Hot Water

-These days, natural gas califonts are increasingly popular, and there are two ways I’m seeing people use gas water heaters to supplement their systems.
+These days, natural gas califonts are seeming to become increasingly popular, and there are two ways I’m seeing people use gas water heaters to supplement their systems.

-The second way seems to be something that not too many people are aware is even possible, but great enough that I’ve been recommending it to people who want to incorporate gas ever since I learned of it: installation of a special califont downstream of your hot water cylinder.
+The second way seems to be something that not too many people are aware is even possible, much more complementary, so I’ve been recommending it to people who want to incorporate gas ever since I learned of it: installation of a special califont downstream of your hot water cylinder.
 I first stumbled on these as ‘solar califonts’, designed to kick in and pick up the slack when the sun wasn’t shining.
 It’s the same thing here.

 A califont installed on your main hot water line like this, downstream of the hot water cylinder, will never operate while the water in the cylinder is at or above the temperature set for the gas boost (normally 60 degrees), but if water passes through the califont that is below the set temperature (the fire has been out and normal use has seen the cylinder cool), the gas-heating kicks in, instantly heating it exactly as much as needed to bring that flowing water back up to an even 60 degrees.

-Now, if you don’t like that LPG is a fossil fuel, and would prefer something more renewable, let’s take a look at another brilliant and increasingly-popular way to supplement your hot water supply…
+Now, if you don’t like that LPG is a fossil fuel, or that you’ve lost self-reliance, or you’re worried about unpredictable ongoing costs, and would prefer something more renewable, [all good reasons for why I personally am not a big fan of hot water heating solutions that involve gas] let’s take a look at a more brilliant, even more highly-complementary and increasingly-popular way to supplement your hot water supply…

 Solar Water Heating